Capitol Events Request

 3. the Speaker's Office

-4. the Senate
+4. Member of the Texas Senate

-5. the House of Representatives.
+5. Member the Texas House of Representatives.

 C. Reservation Priorities